Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Preliminaries

-The Sobolev space $W^{ 1,2} (X)$ is defined as the completion of $\lip^{1,2} (X)$ with respect to the Sobolev norm $\|\cdot\|_{1,2}$.
-We use the notations $\lip_c(X)$, $W^{1,2}_0(X)$ and $W^{1,2}_{\loc}(X)$, for the linear space of functions in $\lip(X)$ with compact support, the closure of $\lip_c(X)$ in $W^{1,2}(X)$ and all $u\in L^2_{\loc}(X)$ such that $u\in W^{1,2}(U)$ for all relatively compact subdomains $U$ in $X$.\\\\ \textbf{Sobolev spaces on metric spaces.} Here we recall a few basic notions on analysis on metric spaces.
-For the sake of completeness, we compare the $L^2$ based Sobolev space on admissible Riemannian polyhedra as in \cite{F01}, with the one in \cite{C99}, and show that they are equivalent.
+Here we recall a few basic notions on analysis on metric spaces.
+For the sake of completeness, we compare the $L^2$ based Sobolev space on admissible Riemannian polyhedra as in \cite{F01} with the one in \cite{C99} and show that they are equivalent.
 We use \cite{C99} as our main reference.
 See also \cite{S00, HK98,H96,HK00, AGS11} and \cite{B11} for further references.

-Let $(Y,d,\mu)$ be a metric measure space, $\mu$ Borel regular.
+Let $(Y,d,\mu)$ be a metric measure space, $\mu$ a Borel regular measure.
 Assume also the measure of balls of finite and positive radius are finite and positive.
 Fix a set $A\subset Y$.
-Let $f$ be a function on $A$ with values in the extended real numbers. \begin{defin} An upper gradient, for $f$ is an extended real valued Borel function, $g : A \rightarrow [0,\infty]$, such that for all points, $y_1, y_2 \in A$ and all continuous rectifiable curves, $c : [0,l]\rightarrow A$, parameterized by arc length $s$, with $c(0) = y_1$, $c(l) = y_2$, we have
+Let $f$ be a function on $A$ with values in the extended real numbers. \begin{defin} An upper gradient for $f$ is an extended real valued Borel function $g : A \rightarrow [0,\infty]$ such that for all points $y_1, y_2 \in A$ and all continuous rectifiable curves $c : [0,l]\rightarrow A$ parameterized by arc length $s$ with $c(0) = y_1$, $c(l) = y_2$, we have

 \end{defin} Note that in above definition the left-hand side is interpreted as $\infty$, if either $f(y_1)=\pm\infty$ or $f(y_2)=\pm\infty$.
 If on the other hand, the right-hand side is finite then it follows that $f(c(s))$ is a continuous function of $s$.
 For a Lipschitz function $f$ we define the lower pointwise Lipschitz constant of $f$ at $x$ as